 Why you should buy this: You want the most powerful, secure, and shutterbug-friendly phone ever.

 Who it’s for: Anyone who wants the best of the best.

 Why we picked the iPhone XS:

 The iPhone XS is good at almost everything.
 It’s the best of the best, even better than the iPhone XS Max, because it’s the perfect size with its 5.8-inch screen.

-While it features technologies we’ve seen before in other Android phones, Apple often does them best.
-The high-resolution OLED screen, which DisplayMate recently affirmed as the best, is energy-saving and colorful, with inky, deep blacks; it makes watching videos and movies feel a little more immersive.
-The all-glass design makes the iPhone X capable of wirelessly charging, and it can take a dip in water because it’s IP67 water-resistant.
-The A11 Bionic processor remains unmatched, with reliably fast performance when moving around the home screen or playing intensive augmented reality games using ARKit.
+Speaking of its screen, the high-resolution OLED is energy-saving and colorful, with inky, deep blacks.
+The edge-to-edge, or “bezel-less,” design, makes watching videos and movies feel a little more immersive.
+The all-glass design means you can wirelessly charge the iPhone XS, and it’s the most water-resistant iPhone, with an IP68 rating.
+The A12 Bionic processor remains unmatched, with reliably fast performance when moving around the home screen or playing intensive augmented reality games using ARKit 2.0.

-The battery easily lasts a full day, though like with most flagship smartphones, heavy use will bring it perilously low by the end of the day.
+The battery easily lasts a full day, though like with most flagship smartphones, heavy use will bring it perilously low.

 Add to all that Apple’s commitment to your security and privacy, instant software updates, and its industry-leading customer service that lets you walk into any Apple Store and get help for free, and you have one great smartphone.

 The lack of a headphone jack is still one of our major issues with the iPhone XS.
 It comes with Lightning EarPods, but Apple decided to remove the 3.5mm-to-Lightning adapter this year.
 It’s silly not to include it, considering you’re paying so much for the phone.
 Apple should also include a fast charging cable in the box, like every other manufacturer, since the new iPhone supports it.